mozilla-services/docs/source/loop/apis.rst

     **Requires owner authentication**

-    Update an existing room
+    Updates an existing room

     Optional request body parameters:

-    - **roomName**, The name of the room
+    - **roomName**, The name of the room.
-    - **roomOwner**, The user-friendly display name indicating the name of the room's owner.
+    - **roomOwner**, The room owner name.
-    - **maxSize**, The maximum number of people the room can handle
+    - **maxSize**, The maximum number of people the room can handle.
     - **expiresIn**, the number of hours for which the room will exist.

-    You can only set the body parameter you want to update.
+    You only need set the body parameters you want to update.

     Response body parameters:

     - **expiresAt**, The date after which the room will no longer be valid (in seconds since the Unix epoch)

     Potential HTTP error responses include: